 The Schedule of Compensation, Benefits and Other Payments to Agency Head and Board of Aldermen is presented in compliance with Act 706 of the 2014 Session and House Concurrent Resolution No. 54 of the 1979 Session of the Louisiana Legislature.
-The mayor received \$150 per month beginning in December 2015 and the aldermen serve without benefit of compensation.
+The mayor received \$150 per month and the aldermen serve without benefit of compensation.